dlvdls18/Dsign/README.md

 ***

-`Attributes` are very useful for longer and special character supported values.
+`Attributes` are very useful for longer values with special characters.

 ```html
 <!-- Format -->